Endorois case: Application to ACHPR

-The plaintiffs petitioned to admit the case in August 2003.
+The complainants petitioned to admit the case in August 2003.
 Kenya argued that the Endorois case was ineligible for the ACHPR as there were further options within the national court system, with the case being pending at the Court of Appeal.
-The commission sided with the plaintiffs, who said such options would be ineffective, noting that Kenyan law did not recognise collective rights.
-Another eligibility requirement was that alleged acts must have occurred after the ratification of the African Charter, as it did not apply ex post facto.
+The commission sided with the complainants, who said such options would be ineffective, noting that Kenyan law did not recognise collective rights.
+Another eligibility requirement was that alleged acts must have occurred after the ratification of the African Charter, as it did not apply retroactively.
 Although the removal of the Endorois had occurred before Kenya's ratification, the case was admitted under an exception for continuing violations.

 The case was subject to provisional measures in 2004, and Kenya followed the ACHPR's order to terminate ruby mining on Lake Bogoria.
 The case was admitted in 2005.
 The hearing of the case was delayed for three years as the Kenyan government did not meet the ACHPR's deadlines.
 The ACHPR heard the case during its 41st session and published its decision during its 46th session in May 2009, before issuing its ruling in November 2009 and ratifying it on 2 February 2010.
-The commission ruled in favor of the Endorois and found the Kenyan government guilty of all violations.
+The commission ruled in favor of the Endorois and found the Kenyan government responsible for all violations.
 The commission's decision cited jurisprudence from African and other human rights mechanisms.

-Opinion of the commission
+Decision

-Rights to religion and culture
+Preliminary questions

-The commission's discussion of the case began by began by describing whether the Endorois were a people, as applied to the African Charter, and whether they were indigenous.
+The commission's discussion of the case began by describing whether the Endorois were a people, as applied to the African Charter, and whether they were indigenous.
 Kenya argued that the Endorois were not a people as they were one of four clans of the Tugen people, in turn a subgroup of the Kalenjin people, and that "modern society" had caused them to lose their unique culture.
 The ACHPR disagreed and said, "the Endorois consider themselves to be a distinct people, sharing a common history, culture and religion."
 It drew on precedent in which it had declared groups including the Ogoni, Katangese, and Black Mauritanians to be peoples.
 The commission also ruled that the Endorois were indigenous due to the value they placed on their traditional land.
 In addition to citing the WGIPC's definition, the commission's definition of indigenous peoples drew from international precedent, including that of the IACtHR, (Note: The decision cited the IACtHR's decision in Saramaka People v.
 Suriname which classified the Maroon people of Suriname to be indigenous despite not having originated on the continent.) as well as UNDRIP.